-Providers must train all staff to understand their safeguarding policy and procedures (including action to be taken in the event of an allegation and the use of mobile phones and technology in the setting) and ensure staff are able to identify signs of possible abuse and neglect and respond appropriately (EYFS 2024).
+Providers must train all staff to understand their safeguarding policy and procedures (including action to be taken in the event of an allegation and the use of mobile phones and technology in the setting) and ensure staff are able to identify signs of possible abuse and neglect and respond appropriately, this needs to be in line with annex C (EYFS 2025).

 Worcestershire County Council work in partnership with the WSCP to develop a training strategy and arrange a programme of training suitable for staff working at all levels.
 See section 5 of this guidance for information about safeguarding training.